Emerjoin/Hi-Framework-docs/1.1.0/tutorials/docs-project/topics/01_tutorials/02_templates/03_passing-data-to-template.md

 <description>Learn how to send data to your template</description>

 ## Rendering data in the template area
-Let's say we need to render the user's first and last names on the template area.<br>
+Let's say you need to render the user's first and last names on the template area.
+How do you proceed?<br> You must modify your template.
+By template we mean both the HTML and the JS files.<br> This tutorial considers that you will be modifying the default template: __index__.
-Here is how we do it:

 ### index.html
 The following template markup does not include the required scripts (jquery and hi-es5).
 It serves only as a demonstration:
 ````html